The slow death of the International Standards

 In this case, an asset's "ability to destroy or detonate devices" can only refer to a mechanical asset - which (for internal IMAS consistency) cannot also be a "clearance device"... except to the U.N. and the expererts at GICHD, of course.
 So the mechanical lobby wins - either through incompetence or deliberate design, the way is open for them to claim compliance with the clearance requirements once again.

 While I was an IMAS Board member I argued against a GICHD plan to rewrite the entire standards.
 The rewrite had been suggested so that the standards ceased to be centred on "mines" and referred to all ERW - which the IMAS already do, as is shown in the definition of clearance above.
 But the rewrite would have given work to the Geneva crew so, despite the IMAS Board opposing it, it will happen sooner or later.
-When it does happen, I do hope that the UNMAS/GICHD club will have the integrity to rebrand them as U.N. standards because the decline of their hard-won authority as International standards is already in evidence.
+When it does happen, I do hope that the UNMAS/GICHD club will have the integrity to rebrand them as U.N. standards because the decline of their hard-won authority as International standards has been in evidence for years.

 When the leadership is willing to sell the definition of "clearance" for the convenience of their friends, that may be no bad thing.
 Long live the IMAS - and may the U.N.MAS founder!